YuChiKg/ptv3-vertebrae-segmentation/README.md

 Adaptation of **Point Transformer v3 (PTv3)** for vertebrae segmentation on 3D point cloud data.

-This repository contains only the components required to reproduce the vertebrae segmentation experiments conducted during my Master’s research.
+This repository contains only the components required to reproduce the vertebrae segmentation experiments.

 The core PTv3 implementation is adapted from the official Pointcept repository.

 👉 **Official PTv3 repository:**